rdkit/UGM_2024/README.md

 - **Where**: Zurich, Switzerland
 - **Organizer**: Sereina Riniker

-More information, logistics details, etc. coming soon.
+More information, logistics details, can be found in the logistics PDF.